 - Evidence: When a manufacturer knows they marketed a product that causes harm, they often keep that information to themselves.
 That's why the CPSC must sometimes force manufacturers to recall their defective products or offer to repair them.

-- Take a Chance at Trial: Some defendants know that if they go to trial, the injured person might not have enough evidence to prove their case.
+- Take a Chance at Trial: Some defendants know that if they go to trial, the injured person might not have enough evidence to prove negligence in an ATV accident lawsuit.

 Nicolet Law Accident & Injury Lawyers deal with these defense strategies by preparing our case from day one.
 Our attorneys evaluate the evidence and damages.
 We produce a strong case whether we're negotiating informally, mediating, or presenting at trial.
 If trying a case is the only option for recovering a fair settlement, our law firm has the resources to complete the discovery process and deliver our evidence in court.